enginician/LED_RaspPi_Python/README.md

-#WS2812b LED Strip Learning Code
+# LED_RaspPi_Python

-This code is for me learning Python while creating various light effects with an addressable LED strip and a raspberry pi.
+Repository and project for me to learn Git, GitHub and Python using a WS2812 addressable LED strip, a raspberry pi and Python to create various LED light effects.